vmware-tanzu/cartographer/rfc/rfc-0000-common-blueprint.md

 * `ClusterBlueprints` will encapsulate everything the current templates allow, while adding `spec.resources` to enable defining multiple resources (i.e. snippets).
 * A `ClusterBlueprint` can take one of `spec.resources`, `spec.template`, and `spec.ytt`.
 It will allow inlining of templates in `spec.resources`.
 * A `ClusterBlueprint` must specify a `blueprintTypeRef` which defines the outputs required from the blueprint.
 The `ClusterBlueprint`'s `spec.outputs` must match those outputs.
-* A `ClusterBlueprintType` defines only `spec.outputs`, which is an array of output names.
-By leaving the `name` key in the array, we leave open the possibility to later add `type` to each output, though this RFC currently proposes only supporting string outputs.
+* A `ClusterBlueprintType` defines only `spec.outputs`, which is an array of output names and optional schema (openAPI schema).
+Adding a schema would allow for template authoring tools to understand the structure of the outputs.
 * A `ClusterBlueprintSelector` defines a `spec.blueprintRef`, `spec.selector` (per the v1alpha2 syntax), and `spec.ownerType` to define the type of owner to match against.
 This type takes an `apiVersion` and `kind` to leave open the possibility to later support other owner types, though this RFC proposes only supporting the existing workload and deliverable types.

 Example with resources, inlining, two outputs, and workload selector: